muhammedoney/F2022_ELEC650_HW_225023002002/HW1/1/README.md

-# HW1.1
+# HW1.2
-1.Write the Verilog models and testbenches of the following Boolean expressions.
-Provide your codeand simulation results.
+2.Write the Verilog models and testbenches of the following logic circuits.
+Provide your code andsimulation results.

 a.(10 pts) F(A,B,C) = A’B’C’ + A’BC + AB’C + ABC’
 <p align="center">